 Of course the pandemic hit everyone hard, preventing live shows, but allowing us to produce and complete our first 12 song LP, The Suspect, expected to be released no later than September, 2020.
 This original music is the culmination of 10 years of experience, family and friendship together.

-Another era for The Go Heads is dawning, but The Go Heads will still remain together since Drew is off to Chico State, Evan is heading to UC Davis and Noah will be staying local at San Diego State.
-Brianna will be a Junior at Mission Bay High, writing original music and playing a ton of guitar.
+Another era for The Go Heads is dawning, but The Go Heads will still remain together since Drew is now attending Chico State, Evan is studying at UC Davis and Noah will be staying local at San Diego State.
+Brianna is now a Junior at Mission Bay High, writing original music and playing a ton of guitar.
 Kory is heading up to join Evan in Davis.

 Here we are in 2022 with a brand new 4 song EP titled, "Aloha Miss"!
 Check it out!